-Athletic Co-Curricular Code of Ethics
+Athletic/Co-Curricular Code of Ethics

 All students participating in groups sponsored by the school must meet certain standards.
 Specifically, the principal must certify that all students participating are good citizens.
-In addition, any student involved in a fight, or with drugs or alcohol during school hours/activities will immediately be removed from any team sport or other co-curricular activity such as band, choir, or any other school-related activity for 45 school days, and be suspended for up to five (5) days.
-Students will also be removed from co-curricular activities for the use of tobacco products.
+In addition, any student involved in a fight, or with drugs or alcohol during school hours/activities will immediately be removed from any team sport or other co-curricular activity such as band, choir, or any other school-related activity for 45 school days.
 With the permission of the principal, any co-curricular advisor or coach may impose rules in addition to these standards.
 Please check with the advisor, coach or Athletic Director for additional information.